HL7/smart-app-launch/input/pages/client-confidential-asymmetric.md

 #### 3. Request an access token

-Following the SMART App Launch or SMART Backend Services flow, the client then calls the SMART authentication server's "token endpoint", passing in all parameters required by the flow, and including the additional `client_assertion_type` and `client_assertion` parameters as follows:
+Following the SMART App Launch or SMART Backend Services flow, the client then calls the FHIR authorization server's "token endpoint", passing in all parameters required by the flow, and including the additional `client_assertion_type` and `client_assertion` parameters as follows:

 ```